thalassa-cloud/terraform-provider-thalassa/docs/resources/kubernetes_cluster.md

 - `api_server_acls` (Block List, Max: 10) API server ACLs for the Kubernetes Cluster (see [below for nested schema](#nestedblock--api_server_acls))
 - `audit_log_profile` (String) Audit log profile of the Kubernetes Cluster.
 Must be one of: none, basic, advanced.
 Default: none.
 - `auto_upgrade_policy` (String) Auto upgrade policy of the Kubernetes Cluster.
 Must be one of: none, latest-version, latest-stable.
 Default: none.
+- `autoscaler_config` (Block List, Max: 1) Configuration for the cluster autoscaler.
+These values can also be configured using annotations on a KubernetesNodePool object. (see [below for nested schema](#nestedblock--autoscaler_config))
 - `cluster_type` (String) Cluster type of the Kubernetes Cluster.
 Must be one of: managed, hosted-control-plane.
 Default: managed.
 - `cluster_version` (String) Cluster version of the Kubernetes Cluster, can be a name, slug or identity of the Kubernetes version.
 If not provided, the latest stable version will be used for provisioning.
 - `default_network_policy` (String) Default network policy of the Kubernetes Cluster.
 Must be one of: allow-all, deny-all.
 Default: deny-all.